adinashby/TransactionalWebAppsCohort12/Lectures/Lecture 5 - Working with Web APIs.md

 ## Conclusion

 You have now learned how to make web API calls in a React.js application using both Axios and the native Fetch API.
 We covered setting up the environment, making GET and POST requests, handling errors, and building a simple example application to demonstrate these concepts.
+Additionally, we started with making simple API calls using Node.js and Axios to show the results in the console.
 This knowledge will help you build dynamic and interactive web applications that can communicate with back-end services to fetch and manage data.
 Happy coding!